 The Government of Canada strongly believes that foreign workers can help employers meet their labour needs when Canadians and permanent residents are not available.
 The Temporary Foreign Worker Program was established in 1973 as the Non-Immigrant Employment Authorization Program (NIEAP).

 field.
 The definition of Low skill back then was a high school requirement and up to two years of training or directly related work experience.
 From 2005 to 2012 Temporary Foreign Worker Program was based on the LMO (Labour Market Opinion) applications.
-This program has helped Canadian employers to address labour shortages in many fields such as retail, hospitality, farming, manufacturing and other service industries.
+This program has helped Canadian employers to address labour shortages in many fields such as retail, hospitality, farming, manufacturing, and other service industries.
 In 2013 Conservative Government implemented some changes to the program implementing certain restrictions and increasing fees.
-LMO program eventually changed the name to LMIA (Labour Market Impact Assessment).
+LMO program eventually changed its name to LMIA (Labour Market Impact Assessment).

-country, mostly in Provinces such as British Columbia, Alberta and Ontario.
-Temporary foreign workers (TFWs) have played an increasingly important role in the Canadian
+By the end of 2012, there were more than 340,000 Temporary Foreign Workers (TFWs) in the country, mostly in Provinces such as British Columbia, Alberta and Ontario.
+Temporary foreign workers (TFWs) have played an increasingly important role in the Canadian labour market in recent years (Lu and Hou, 2019).
+Close to 470,000 foreign nationals have a work permit that became effective in 2019, compared to 340,000 in 2017 and 390,000 in 2018.

 In 2017, there were about 550,000 temporary foreign workers in Canada, accounting for 2.9% of total employment.
 Although the overall percentage of temporary foreign worker program participants may not be large, they were particularly important in agriculture, forestry, fishing, and hunting, accounting for 15.5% of the employment in that sector.
 In contrast, the share of TFWs in other goods-producing sectors was generally small, amounting to 1.0% of employment in mining, quarrying, and oil and gas extraction, and 1.7% in manufacturing.